Burning Mouth and Our Hormonal Changes

 - Vitamin A – Helps maintain healthy mucous membranes and saliva flow and can be found in carrots, sweet potatoes and broccoli.

 - Fluids – Staying hydrated is very important.
-Drink 2 – 4 litres of water a day or try non acidic juices like apricot, apple or carrot.
-Try sucking on crushed ice can also give relief from a burning mouth.
+Drink 2 – 4 litres of water or herbal teas each day.
+Try sucking on crushed ice as this can also give relief.

 - Oral Care – Change your toothpaste if you find the burning is worse after brushing.
 Use a natural or unflavoured toothpaste to help soothe a burning mouth.
 You can even try baking soda in lukewarm water to rinse your mouth.
 This will help to neutralise acid and cool the burning sensation.

-- Chew Gum – This can help to stimulate the saliva glands and prevent a dry mouth and reduce burning.
+- Chew Gum – This can help to stimulate the saliva glands and prevent a dryness and reduce burning.